 Consult with an Attorney

 Your next step should be to protect your legal rights.
-Consider speaking with a Georgia personal injury attorney who can advise you on your legal rights and options.
+Consider speaking with an injury attorney who can advise you on your legal rights and options.
 An attorney can also negotiate a fair settlement with the driver’s insurance company and represent you in court if necessary.
 An attorney will protect your rights and help you pursue the compensation you deserve for medical expenses, lost wages, and other damages.

 Proving Liability Against the Driver